mountainray/severe_weather_impacts/PA2_template.md

 [1] TRUE
 ```

-#### take a sample to work with, it is easy to set to full data...
+#### **sample_us_storms** creation, sampling the data for development

 Due to a large amount of data (nearly 1mm records), a random sample is drawn to develop the analysis data.
 The seed is set below to ensure reproducibility.
 A sample of refnum values will be used to extract and work on the data.

 Note that the full analysis can be easily run by setting the sample_size value to 1 (one).
+In the end, the analysis will look at *total* damages and not averages, it will be important for the final run to set to full blown (sample_size 1).

 ```r